christopher-l-ahmed/R-GIS/README.md

 # GIS in R: Session 1

-Step 1 - Download data.
-Go to the Chicago data portal at https://data.cityofchicago.org/.
-Search for "community areas", select "Boundaries - Community Areas (current)", and export the geospatial data as a shapefile.
+Step 1 - Go to the Chicago data portal at https://data.cityofchicago.org/.
+Search for "community areas" and click on "Boundaries - Community Areas (current)".
+Then export the geospatial data file as a shapefile.

 ![](SUHI_session1_data_portal.png)

 Step 1 - Sign-up for a free RStudio Cloud account at https://rstudio.cloud/